marpple/rune/docs/tutorial/type-safe-event.md

 }
 ```

-## Custom Event Listening
+## Listening to custom events

-You can register events by passing the event class instead of a string in the event type argument position.
-Doing so allows for inference of `(e: SegmentSelected) => void`, and `e.detail` is also inferred based on the type passed when dispatched.
+You can register the event by passing the event class instead of a string as shown below.
+In doing so, `(e: SegmentSelected) => void` is inferred, and `e.detail` is inferred as the type passed when dispatching the event.

 ```typescript
 this.addEventListener(SegmentSelected, (e: SegmentSelected) => {